nozomiyamada/nok/README.md

 Proceedings of The 33rd Pacific Asia Conference on Language, Information and Computation - [PACLIC33](https://jaslli.org/paclic33/)

 ## What is this about?
-- A case study about language change in Thai Twitter
+- A case study about a lexical innovation in Thai Twitter
-- Target is an innovative usage of _nók_
+- Target is an innovative verbal usage of _nók_
-- Original meaning is "bird", now it is also used in the meaning "to fail to (flirt)"
+- The original meaning is "bird", now it is also used in the meaning "to fail to one's expectation"
+- especially in a sence of love or flirting
-- Its polysemy makes it difficult to analyze diffusion by using only word frequency
+- Word frequency is the popular method for investigating language change, but polysemy of _nók_ makes it difficult to analyze diffusion by using only word frequency
-- Then, we adopted 3 probabilistic measures:
+- Then, we adopted 3 probabilistic measures instead:
   1. Conditional Probability of Bigram
   2. Pointwise Mutual Information at Tweet Level
   3. Diachronic Word Embeddings

-## Goals of Research
+## Questions
+1. What kind of measure is effective for polysemy?
+2. How to quantify the progress of diffusion of nok?

 ## Data and Pre-proessing